BerkeleyLab/XVC-FTDI-JTAG/README.txt

 INTRODUCTION
 ============
-The Xilinx tools such as Vivado and Vitis communicate with FPGAs through a JTAG interface.
-Many boards include an FTDI USB/Serial chip that is driven through a program (hw_server) that communicates with the Xilinx tools using a proprietary protocol.
-The tools recognize the FTDI chip as a valid target only if it is equipped with a special EEPROM from Digilent.
+Xilinx tools such as Vivado and Vitis communicate with FPGAs through a JTAG interface and an FTDI USB/Serial chip driven by a Xilinx server (hw_server) that communicates with the tools using a proprietary protocol.
+The server and tools recognize the FTDI chip as a valid target only if it is equipped with a special EEPROM from Digilent.

 The tools also support an older, documented*, protocol called Xilinx Virtual Cable (XVC).
-Xilinx servers for this protocol also recognize FTDI chips only if they are equipped with the Digilent EEPROM.

-This server communicates with the Xilinx tools using XVC and works with FTDI chips whether or not they are equipped with the Digilent EEPROM.
+The code in this repository provides a server that communicates with the Xilinx tools using XVC and works with FTDI chips whether or not they are equipped with the Digilent EEPROM.

 * Thanks to tmbinc's 2012 reverse-engineering (https://github.com/tmbinc/xvcd)
   and Xilinx's XAPP1251, XVC can now be considered a properly documented and